San720/WEB-DEVELOPMENT/README.md

 # HTML
-Hi , so this is my repository for all my HTML works.
-This repository includes .txt file of webpages that i have designed.
+Hi , So This Is My Repository For All My HTML/CSS/JavaScript Works.
+This Repository Includes .txt/.html File Of Webpages That I Have Designed/Created.
-This Repository contains Demo webpages / website
+This Repository Contains Demo Webpages / websites Along With Its Domain.